Leenie/ansible-universe/README.md

 ### DESIGN RULES

+#### Divide & Conquer

+If you need a piece of provisioning more than once, re-design it as a role [1].
+Roles are to Ansible what packages are to your platform or programming language.

 #### Playbook Interface

-Always assume your playbook users are not developers: design your playbooks to be configurable, through groups and variables set in the inventory and varfiles.
+Always assume your playbook users are not developers.
+Design your playbooks to be configurable through groups and variables.
+Users will use those in the inventory and varfiles.
 The inventory and varfiles are expected to be created/edited, but making your user modify a playbook is a design mistake.

 #### Role Interface

-If you need a piece of provisioning more than once, re-design it as a role [1].
-Roles are to Ansible what packages are to your platform or programming language.
-You can safely assume that role users are actually developers, as using them requires some more advanced Ansible skills — but, again, plan for configurability through variables.
+You can safely assume that role users are actually developers, as using them requires some more advanced Ansible skills.
+Design your roles to be configurable through variables.

 #### Role Repository